jchelly/gadgetviewer/README.md

 ### Using multiple processors

-The smoothed density plot and smoothing length routines have been parallelised with OpenMP.
-To use more than one processor, either use the OpenMP option in the Options menu or set the environment variable OMP_NUM_THREADS to the number of processors to use.
+Most of the code (with the exception of the octree construction on startup) has been parallelised with OpenMP.
+Multiple processor cores should be used automatically if your compiler supports OpenMP.
+You can set the number of threads to use via the OpenMP entry in the Options menu.

 ### Reading extra particle properties